 Travel insurance will cover you if your flight get cancelled and you need to book a new one, if your luggage gets lost and you need to replace your belongings, if you suddenly get struck down by appendicitis and have to be hospitalised, if you have your camera stolen and need to buy a replacement, or discover a family member has died while you’re overseas and need to get home immediately.
 If you fall seriously ill, your insurance will cover the costs to fly you back home to receive medical treatment.
 It’s a travel essential.

 I’ve used World Nomads as my travel insurance provider since 2012 and have nothing but wonderful things to say about them.
+On the two occasions that I needed to make a claim with them (one of which was the $1500 cost of crashing my car!
+The other was replacing my brand new iPhone that I dropped, smashing the screen), they paid out within a month with zero hassle for me to face.
 I highly recommend using them while travelling in Morocco.

 My Travel Expenses in Morocco